She's 19 and Ready

-She's 19 and Ready (also known as Sunnyboy und Sugarbaby) is a 1979 German sex comedy film.
+She's 19 and Ready (also known as Sunnyboy und Sugarbaby) is a 1979 West German sex comedy film.

 Plot

 The story centers on a rather uninhibited young woman named Eva (Sabine Wollin) and her two boyfriends - Stefan (Ekkehardt Belle) and Claus (Claus Obalski).
 Eva needs to decide which of the two is to be her "steady".
 While pondering that question, Eva inherits some overseas properties from a rich uncle.
 The three of them embark on a world tour to exotic places, meeting up with Eva's cousin Britta (Gina Janssen) along the way.
 At the film's conclusion, Eva's "choice" is to keep both young men as beaus.